Common Cause Massachusetts will continue to update this page with resources and more information as Massachusetts’ response to this crisis evolves.

 We hope that the COVID-10 crisis will have subsided by September and November, and that we will be able to go about our lives and our elections as normal.
 But there is no guarantee that will be the case.
 Both the integrity of our elections and ability to protect public health – and save lives – during a crisis are too important to leave to chance.

-That’s why we are focused on acting now to ensure that – no matter the circumstances – are fall elections are safe and participatory.
-We are urging the state legislators to implement a package of reforms (link to sign-on letter) that includes:
+That’s we have spent the past months focused on acting now to ensure that – no matter the circumstances – are fall elections are safe and participatory.
+We worked with state legislators to implement a package of reforms that includes:

 - Expanded mail voting for fall 2020 elections

 - Expanded early voting windows